Managing Your CI/CD Build Notifications

 Branch Matching

 If you use the wildcard * in the branch name, it will try and match to multiple branches.
-Let’s say you have a naming convention for your feature branches that have start with feature followed by some name, you could create a notification rule that matches all feature branches by specifying feature/* as the branch name.
+Let’s say you have a naming convention for your feature branches that start with feature followed by some name, you could create a notification rule that matches all feature branches by specifying feature/* as the branch name.

 The wildcard allows you to replace any amount of characters, so you could even do *design*feature* to match any branch that have those two words in it.